hima84/Tweaks/README.md

 ---

-## 📌 Disclaimer
+📌 Disclaimer
+This tool is provided "as is" without any warranties, express or implied.
+By using this tool, you acknowledge and accept that:

+You are solely responsible for any changes made to your system as a result of using this tool.

+The developer is not liable for any direct, indirect, incidental, or consequential damages, including but not limited to system instability, performance degradation, data loss, or hardware issues.

+This tool may modify critical system settings and is intended for advanced users who understand the potential risks involved.

+It is highly recommended to create a full system backup or restore point before applying any tweaks.

+You should thoroughly test changes in a controlled environment before deploying them on production or essential systems.

-This tool is provided as-is, with no guarantees.
-Use it at your own risk.
-For technical support or questions, please open an issue or contact the developer directly.
+For support, questions, or to report issues, please open an issue on the GitHub repository or contact the developer directly.

-> ❤️ Thank you for using Tutorial Tweaks!
+❤️ Thank you for using Tutorial Tweaks — use responsibly and tweak smart!